We've got your back. 3 x 10km routes (and some kids routes), FREE to enter, FREE medal on completion.

-From the carpark, head left (in the direction of Narberth) do the marked loop there, then come back to the carpark, cross the road and do the loop down towards Blackpool Mill.
-Both loops are fully marked with green signs and green arrows on the road.
+From the carpark, head left (in the direction of Narberth) do the loop there, then come back to the carpark, cross the road and do the loop down towards Blackpool Mill.
+The routes are not marked in any way, so please use the files provided above for direction.

-The route is now ready to go, the event has started!
+The routes are now ready to go, the event has started!
 We’ll keep the event going until regular events are allowed to start again.
-We’ll update this page regularly with top 10 runners on each of the 1, 2 and 4 loops variations.
 Please read the safety notes below.
 It’s important that we don’t want this event to spread the coronavirus.
-It was created to keep us all sane whilst everything is in lockdown.
+It was created to keep us all sane whilst everything is all, you know, weird.

-The purpose of this is so that you can do your race distance at a time when we can’t run together so all guidelines must be followed:
+The purpose of this is so that you can take part in an event at a time when we can’t run together so all guidelines must be followed:

 – You must run alone and stay 6 feet away from other people at all times.